gjj2016/example1/readme.txt

 List branch merge graph: git log --graph --pretty=oneline --abbrev-commit;

 Use paremeter '--no--ff' when merge can merge without Fast Forward, and can keep merge history in branch merge graph;

+Merge bug branch when we work on dev branch, and we don't want to commit changes in dev branch, now we can use git stash to save our work on dev branch and clear stage workspace.
+After we have solve the bug branch, we can switch to dev branch, and use git stash apply to recover our work on dev branch, then use git stash drop to delete the stash workspace.
+Or use git stash pop to recover and drop, when we have many items in stash workspace, we can use git stash list to list all items in stash workspace, and use git stash apply stash@{i} to recover the (i+1)'s item in stash workspace.